-In this tutorial we will show you how to install and configuration OSSEC on Ubuntu 14.04.
+In this tutorial, we will show you how to install and configure OSSEC on Ubuntu 14.04.
 For those of you who didn’t know, OSSEC is a free, open-source host-based intrusion detection system (HIDS).
 It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, time-based alerting, and active response.
-It provides intrusion detection for most operating systems, including Linux, OpenBSD, FreeBSD, Mac OS X, Solaris and Windows.
+It provides intrusion detection for most operating systems, including Linux, OpenBSD, FreeBSD, Mac OS X, Solaris, and Windows.
 OSSEC has a centralized, cross-platform architecture allowing multiple systems to be easily monitored and managed.

 Install OSSEC on Ubuntu 14.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 14.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 The first thing to do is to go to OSSEC’s download page and download the latest stable version of OSSEC, At the moment of writing this article it is version 2.8.3:

 Unpack the OSSEC archive to the document root directory in your server:

 tar -xzf ossec-hids-2.8.3.tar.gz cd ossec-hids-2.8.3 cd src make setdb